OokTech/TW5-Bob/README.md

   - Adds an action widget that allows you to send arbitrary websocket messages to the server.
 This can be used to do things like trigger shell scripts from inside the wiki.
-- Adds a new command `wsserver` that starts up a minimal http server so the websockets work and so that the node process can spawn child processses which serve other wikis.
+- Adds a new command `wsserver` that starts up a minimal http and websocket server used for the real-time communication between the browser and server.
-  - If the `autoIncrementPort` setting is set to `true` than it will start at the given port and if it is in use than it will try the next port until an open port is found.
-- Adds some new hooks to the navigator widget that were needed (this doesn't change anything about how the navigator widget acts, it just adds some new places for hooks)
+- Adds a new command `externalserver` which starts up the wiki without a server so that you can use an external server, like an expressjs server.
 - Allows you to reset the tiddlywiki server from the browser using a websocket message.
-- Adds a way to run shell scripts from the wiki
+- Lets you run shell scripts from inside the wiki
-- Adds a utility to configure everything from inside the wiki
+- Everything is configurable from inside the wiki
 - Your connection to the server is monitored and you are warned if there is a problem
 - Serve files from the local file system (like images) so that they can be